Koihcire/project1/README.md

     <li>OpenStreetMap (map body)</li>
 </ul>

-<h4>2.2.3 Non-functional Requirements</h4>
+<h4>Non-functional Requirements</h4>
-The website should be designed with a mobile first template, and should be mobile responsive to be used for phones, tablets and laptops.
+<p>The website should be designed with a mobile first template, and should be mobile responsive to be used for phones, tablets and laptops.</p>

 <h3>2.3 Site Interaction Architecture</h3>
 <img src="readme-inserts/interaction-architecture.png" style="width:50%;">